Goasler/ssh-phonebook/README.md

 ```
 ssh-phonebook
 ```
+## Disclaimer
+These scripts come without warranty of any kind.
+Use them at your own risk.
+I assume no liability for any sort of damages using my scripts may cause.

 If you miss any features feel free to open a feature request.

 If you found any Bugs, let me know and i will fix it as soon as possible.